 Sports injuries are injuries that occur during exercise or while participating in a sport.
-People who are out of shape or who do not warm up properly before exercise, athletes who play contact sports, and children are most at risk.
+Children are particularly at risk for these injuries.
+Both children and adults who are out of shape, don’t warm up properly before exercise, or play contact sports also risk getting this type of injury.

 Sometimes, serious injuries start off as small ones.
 Many injuries that result from overuse, such as tendonitis and stress fractures, can be recognized early by a doctor.

 People who regularly engage in physical activities with a high risk of injuries should have regular checkups with their doctor.

 A common treatment regimen for sports injuries is known as "RICE," which stands for:

 Both over-the-counter and prescription medications are available to treat sports injuries.
 Most of them provide relief from pain and swelling.

 Serious sports injuries can require surgery and physical therapy.